-The global cost of cybercrime was estimated at US$6.1 trillion in 2021 and is expected to keep climbing as criminals embrace new technologies and attack vectors.
+The global cost of cybercrime is projected to reach $10.5 trillion annually by 2025, up from $3 trillion in 2015..
 Financial institutions, government agencies, and energy companies are among cybercriminals’ favorite targets, making the United Arab Emirates a top target for recent cyber security breaches.

-Fortunately, the UAE ranked fifth in the Global Cybersecurity Index, a substantial jump of 33 places, as the Emirates responded to the growing threat.
+Fortunately, the UAE has achieved a top-tier classification in the Global Cybersecurity Index 2024, recognized as a “Pioneering Model” for its robust cybersecurity measures.
+Compare that to 2012 when the UAE ranked fifth in the Global Cybersecurity Index.
 Even so, the UAE saw 166,667 victims of cybercrime who lost a combined US$746 million.
 That’s a hefty price tag for businesses to pay.

 Today, we’ll examine the top cybersecurity breaches that have impacted UAE businesses recently.
 We’ll look at the crime, its cost, and what it means for the future of cybercrime in the region.